dpanuska/Halloween/README.md

 ## Disclaimer
 This is the first time I've ever used Kotlin and Android OS 11 features, so do not take this as gospel, and leave critisism of the contructive kind.
 Very willing to take that and improve, time allowing.
+Realize the task dispatching can be cleaned up a lot and am working on that here and there.

 ## Supported Tasks
 - TAKE_PICTURE - Takes a picture from current (front) camera